DevExpress/testcafe/docs/articles/documentation/recipes/using-page-model.md

     this.submitButton = Selector('#submit-button');
     ```

 3. Declare an async function in the `Page` class.
-This function uses the test controller to perform several actions on the tested page: enter the developer name and click the Sumbit button.
+This function uses the test controller to perform several actions on the tested page: enter the developer name and click the Submit button.

     ```js
     async submitName(name) {